 The government doesn’t regulate the American Association of Feed Control Officials (AAFCO).
 Instead, they are a voluntary group that establishes quality nutritional standards required for all stages of a dog’s life.

 Many companies that produce dog food commercially formulate their products specifically for puppies, fully grown dogs, and senior canines as per the standards set forth by AAFCO.
 I follow their recommendations and ones set by the FDA, many of which you will find on this list.

 Keep your eye out for a statement by the AAFCO on either a pet food can or bag.
 If you can see it, then you know that you are getting a quality product.
-Freshly prepared and commercial raw diets must also meet the National Research Council’s (NRC) standards, in addition to AAFCO requirements.
-Each one of the recommendations I make on this list has met standards enforced by the AAFCO.
+Each of the recommendations I make on this list has met standards enforced by the AAFCO.
+Freshly prepared and commercial raw diets must also meet the National Research Council’s (NRC) standard and AAFCO requirements.

 The Reputation of a Dog Food Manufacturer

 Conversely, because there have been several melamine and salmonella contamination occurrences throughout the years, it can be troublesome to determine which brand to trust.